qaware/protocurl/README.md

   * Go modules
   * Test dependencies: Docker base image, Node, Npm + packages, jq.
 We could always use the newest version here.
   * Goreleaser
+* **Accept proto file descriptor set payload as argument**: This enables one to skip using a protoc binary and directly work with the filesdescriptorset.
+* **Fix duplicated error messages**

 ## Open TODOs